MicrobialProteomics/CoMPaseD/docs/source/documentation.md

 The command-line interface can be used by calling the `CoMPaseD_CLI.py` command.

-All parameters required for the different steps of CoMPaseD can be set in the `para.meters` file provided in the GitHub repository.
+All parameters required for the different steps of CoMPaseD can be set in the `parameters` file provided in the GitHub repository.

 ```{note}
 Many of these parameters can be directly overwritten through  the command-line arguments.